Neobank and Fintech Consultants.

 Joining a card scheme involves either becoming a direct scheme member or partnering with a principal member (e.g., a bank).
 Direct membership requires demonstrating financial stability, operational readiness, regulatory approval, and meeting scheme-specific risk, compliance, and technology standards.
 Fintechs often start by working with an issuing/acquiring partner to accelerate market entry while building capacity for future direct membership.

 No. After Brexit UK firms lost passporting rights into the EU.
 To operate in the EU, firms should either establish a licensed entity within an EU member state or partner with an already regulated EU firm.
-Many UK fintechs setup subsidiaries in Lithuania although several years on it’s no longer the optimal location in Europe for an Emoney Licence.
+Many UK fintechs setup subsidiaries in Lithuania, although several years on it’s no longer the optimal location in Europe for an Emoney Licence.

 What are the common reasons FCA applications for e-money or payment licences are rejected?

+The FCA set a very high bar.
 Applications are often rejected due to unclear business models, inadequate safeguarding arrangements, insufficient AML controls, or lack of experienced management.
 Missing documentation, weak financial forecasts, or lack of Consumer Duty knowledge can also contribute.
 The FCA expects thorough, well-documented applications with realistic plans, demonstrating how the firm will meet ongoing regulatory obligations and protect consumers.

 Get in touch